-Los Cardones National Park in Salta is just what it sounds like: full of cardones (or giant cactus).
+Los Cardones National Park in Salta is just what it sounds like: a national park in Argentina full of cardones (or giant cactus).

-These cacti are enormous and are even more impressive once you realize it took hundreds of years to reach that level of grandeur.
+These cacti are larger than life and are even more impressive once you realize it took hundreds of years to reach that level of grandeur.

 6. Talampaya National Park

 Talampaya is in La Rioja and is one of Argentina’s 7 Natural Wonders.

 This otherworldly landscape of red earth and deep canyon transports you to Mars.

 The best time of year to visit Talampaya is in winter, from June to August.

 This part of the country gets extremely hot in the summer months and it’s best to avoid visiting then (you’ve been warned).

 Talampaya National Park limits the number of daily visitors and you’re required to reserve ahead of time (which I recommend doing before booking any travel, just in case!).

 To visit, reserve one of their three excursions on the official website.